 During the past years, a new business model has been developing.
 How so?
 Darwincould explain it: by the need for adaptation to thrive.

-With the increasing usage of digital technologies and social media, rising competition, and market globalization, people are more communicative, both to each other and to companies.
-As a result, the approach to doing business had to change to match customer networks’ behavior, reshaping the understanding of successfully doing business.
+With the increasing usage of digital technologies, social media, rising competition, and market globalization, people are more communicative with each other and companies.
+As a result, the approach of doing business had to change to match customers network behaviors, reshaping the understanding of successfully doing business.

-Companies that adapted stopped seeing clients as isolated, passive, and as a mass with similar interests; to understand them as dynamic and interactive users that seek personalized solutions to their needs.
-Today’s customers are continually interacting, responding, connecting, and sharing content, thoughts, and reviews.
-This has given much more power and influence on individuals than ever before.
-By seeing this, companies find the key to persisting and gain a strategic advantage over competitors.
+Companies that adapted have stopped seeing their customers as isolated, passive, and a mass with similar interests.They now understand them as dynamic, interactive users that seek personalized solutions to fit their needs.
+Today’s customers continuously interact, respond, connect, and share content, thoughts, and reviews.
+This has given much more power and influence to individuals than ever before.
+By seeing this, companies find the key to persisting and gaining a strategic advantage over competitors.

 To survive and thrive, from big corporations to small startups and entrepreneurship, they all need to understand customer networks’ behaviors and act accordingly.
 How do they behave in networks?
 What motivates them?
 What do they value?
 How can you add value to their lives, and help them get what they need?
 All these questions should be shaping your business and marketing strategy.
 But how so?
 By making customers part of your strategy.

 Social Customer Relationship Management (Social CRM), was defined by Greenberg, in his book Social CRM comes of age (2009) as: “A philosophy and a business strategy, supported by a technology platform, business rules, processes and social characteristics, designed to engage the customer in a collaborative conversation to provide mutually beneficial value in a trusted and transparent business environment”.
 But still, we are talking about taking this to the next level: Working with customers just as working for them.